dunghmm/ELearningPlatform/README.md

 > This will stop containers but preserve database volumes.
 Use `docker compose down -v` instead if you want to reset the database.
 Keep in mind that changing `SA_PASSWORD` in `.env` requires you to reset the database.

-### 6. Notes for developers

-* Local development uses `docker-compose.override.yml` to mount secrets and enable live reload.
-* Never commit `.env` or local secrets.
-* Use `.env.example` as the template when adding new secrets.

 ---